Film and Plot Synopsis

 ‘To Kill a Mockingbird’ Movie Summary

-Meanwhile, a boy named Dill shows up to stay with his aunt for the summer.
+Meanwhile, a boy named Dill (John Megna) shows up to stay with his aunt for the summer.
 Dill, Scout and Jem play in the neighborhood.
-The figure of Boo Radley, a mysterious young man with a troubled and possibly violent past fascinates them.
+The figure of Boo Radley (Robert Duvall), a mysterious young man with a troubled and possibly violent past fascinates them.
 Boo never leaves his home down the street which is very odd to the kids.
-One night, Jeb sneaks into the Radley’s yard with Dill and Scout, but the trio flee when Radley’s dad shoots at the prowlers.
+One night, Jem sneaks into the Radley’s yard with Dill and Scout, but the trio flee when Radley’s dad (Richard Hale) shoots at the prowlers.

 Boo takes an interest in Jem, leaving him trinkets in the hollow of a tree in front of the Radley home.
 One day, however, Jem sees Boo’s father filling the hollow with cement.
 He doesn’t say a word to Jem as he looks on.